Eigenvalues and Stability Properties of Multiplication Operators and Multiplication Semigroups: Abstract

 \section{Abstract}

-We investigate uniform, strong and almost weak stability properties of multiplication semigroups on Banach space valued $L^p$-spaces.
-We show that, under certain conditions, these properties can be characterized by analogous properties of the pointwise semigroups.
+We investigate uniform, strong, weak and almost weak stability of multiplication semigroups on Banach space valued $L^p$-spaces.
+We show that, under certain conditions, these properties can be characterized by analogous ones of the pointwise semigroups.
+Using techniques from selector theory, we prove a spectral mapping theorem for the point spectra of the pointwise and global semigroups and apply this as a major tool for determining almost weak stability.

-In this paper we investigate stability properties of multiplication semigroups consisting of multiplication operators on spaces of vector valued functions.
-Our aim is to understand how stability properties of such semigroups are related to those of the corresponding pointwise semigroups, as explained below.
-We also include a section in which we state analogous results for multiplication operators.
+One of the significant features of the Fourier transform is that it converts a differential operator into a multiplication operator induced by some scalar-valued function.
+The properties of the original operator are then determined by the values of this function.
+The same holds if a system of differential operators is transformed into a matrix valued multiplication operator on a vector valued function space.
+This motivates the systematic investigation of multiplication operators on Banach space valued function spaces.

-Multiplication semigroups (or operators) on spaces of Banach space valued function spaces have been studied by, e.g., Graser \cite{Gra97}, Holderrieth \cite{Hol91}, Hardt and Wagenf\"uhrer \cite{HaWa96}, and Arendt and Thomaschewski \cite{ThoAr05}.
+Such operators (and semigroups generated by them) have been studied by, e.g. Holderrieth \cite{Hol91} as well as Hardt and Wagenf\"uhrer \cite{HaWa96} for matrix multiplication semigroups and by Arendt and Thomaschewski \cite{ThoAr05} and Graser \cite{Gra97} in the infinite dimensional case.
 See also \cite[Section 4]{MuNi11} and \cite{Neerven93}.
-Qualitative properties of such semigroups, e.g. various stability concepts, are of great interest in control theory (e.g. \cite{CIZ09}).
-In fact, motivated by such applications, Hans Zwart has proved a characterization of strong stability of a multiplication semigroup in the finite dimensional case (see \cite{Zwart}), while so-called polynomial stability of multiplication semigroups is characterized in Theorem 4.4 of \cite{BEP06}.
+Qualitative properties of such semigroups, e.g. various stability concepts, are of great interest in control theory (see e.g. \cite{CIZ09}).
+In fact, motivated by these applications, Hans Zwart has proved a characterisation of strong stability of a multiplication semigroup in the finite dimensional case (see \cite{Zwart}), while so-called polynomial stability of multiplication semigroups is characterized in Theorem 4.4 of \cite{BEP06}.

+The general question in this context is to what extent the global properties of a multiplication operator are determined by the local properties of the pointwise operators.
+In this paper we systematically investigate spectral and stability properties of multiplication semigroups.
+Our aim is thus to understand how these properties are related to those of the corresponding pointwise operators or semigroups, as explained below.
+As a major tool and also as a result of independent interest, we obtain a perfect characterisation of the eigenvalues of multiplication operators (Theorem \ref{thmPtSpM}).
+Furthermore, we indicate how the global and local stability properties are related for uniform (Theorem \ref{thmUniform}), strong (Theorem \ref{thmSG_STRONG}), weak (Proposition \ref{propWeak}) and almost weak (Theorem \ref{thmAwsSg}) convergence.
+Finally, we include a section in which we state analogous stability results for the powers of multiplication operators.